karuna/rising_sun/README.md

 Have fun.
 There is probably XSS everywhere atm.
 I have been lazy. :)

-Also, you are going to see a lot of crappy code :/
+Also, you are going to see a lot of crappy code (mainly in the UI) :/

 Usually my testbed is a vulnerable FreeNAS release, an altered (TWiki removed) Metasploitable2, avulnerable Windows XP machine, and BadStore,